 Chair Commissioner Wendy Jacobs thanked staff for their attendance and moved forward to closed session.

 The DSS Board moved to closed session.
-Chair Commissioner Wendy Jacobs read the stature.
+Chair Commissioner Wendy Jacobs read the statute.

 NCGS 143-318.11 (a)(6)

 To consider the qualifications, competence, performance, character, fitness, conditions of appointment, or conditions of initial employment of an individual public officer or employee or prospective public officer or employee; or to hear or investigate a complaint, charge, or grievance by or against an individual public officer or employee.( General personnel policy issues may not be considered in a closed session.
 A public body may not consider the qualifications, competence, performance, character, fitness, appointment, or removal of a member of the public body or another body and may not consider or fill a vacancy among its own membership except in an open meeting.